tfsec/tfsec.github.io/_docs/azure/storage/use-secure-tls-policy.md

 ---
+title: azure-storage-use-secure-tls-policy
-title: The minimum TLS version for Storage Accounts should be TLS1_2
+description: The minimum TLS version for Storage Accounts should be TLS1_2
 shortcode: azure-storage-use-secure-tls-policy
 legacy: AZU015
 summary: The minimum TLS version for Storage Accounts should be TLS1_2